Looking for some handy brainstorming techniques?

-By associating unrelated concepts together, you’re able to tackle the problem from new ways.
+By associating unrelated concepts together, you’re able to tackle the problem in a different way.

-This is an example from the Accidental Creative website:
+This a template from the Accidental Creative website:

 Here’s how it works:

-- Start with a challenge.
-This is the problem that you’re trying to solve.
+- Start with a challenge: This is the problem statement.

 - Role or WW( )D?
 That’s What Would (BLANK) Do?
 Here’s where it gets interesting.
-Who do you think could solve this problem for you?
-This is usually a celebrity or well-known person in your field.
+Ask yourself this question: who do you think could solve this specific problem for you?
 Let’s say you want to market a new social media platform but for dog owners.
-(Yes, they exist).
-Who could solve that problem for you?
-Mark Zuckerberg.
-But also Cesar Milan.
-Or it could be a generic role, like the president of the largest pet owners Meetup in your area.
-You get the picture.
-This is also known as “figuring storming.”

 - No one knows exactly who wrote what and when

-- People are more free to express their ideas
+- People are freer to express their ideas

 |Idea 1||Idea 2||Idea 3||Idea 4|

 |Idea 1||Ideas 1 +1||1 +2||1 + 3||1 + 4|